leangjia/blender_docs/trunk/blender_docs/manual/files/import_export/alembic.rst

       Shutter Open at -0.25 and Shutter Close at 0.25.
       This mimics a "180 degree" shutter, opening 90 degrees before the frame and closing 90 degrees after the frame.

+Flatten Hierarchy
+   When disabled, parent/child relations between objects are exported too.
+Any parent object that is not exported itself, but with children that *are* exported, is replaced by an empty.
+   When enabled, parent/child relations are not exported, and transformations are all written in world coordinates.

+Only
-Selected Objects Only
+   Selected Objects
       When enabled, exports only the selected objects.
 When disabled, all objects are exported.
-Renderable Objects Only
+   Renderable Objects
       This is useful to, for example, avoid exporting custom bone shapes.
-Visible Objects Only
+   Visible Objects
       Limits the export to scene collections that are currently visible.
-Flatten Hierarchy
-   When disabled, parent/child relations between objects are exported too.
-Any parent object that is not exported itself, but with children that *are* exported, is replaced by an empty.
-   When enabled, parent/child relations are not exported, and transformations are all written in world coordinates.

 Object Options